MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedding.md

 ## Use APIs

 There are two main scenarios for embedding Power BI content:
-1. Embedding for your organization's users (who have licenses for Power BI).
+1. Embedding for your organization's users (who have Power BI licenses).

 2. Embedding for your users and customers who don't need Power BI licenses.